-The crackly skin attached to a juicy barbecue duck and a slab of “Macau” pork belly is like a primal call to fans of Cantonese-style roasted meats, and we’d recommend both, along with the perfectly cooked beans in the string bean “casserole” and the chubby rice noodles pan-fried in a lightly spicy XO sauce.
-But with extensive seafood offerings and an interesting dim sum lineup offered from early in the day to late in the evening, what we really recommend is going to the slick, contemporary dining room and choosing your own favorites.
+The crackly skin attached to a juicy barbecue duck and a slab of Macau pork belly act as a beckoning call to fans of Cantonese-style roasted meats, and we’d recommend both, along with the perfectly cooked beans in the string bean “casserole” and the chubby rice noodles pan-fried in a lightly spicy XO sauce.
+But with extensive seafood offerings and a great dim sum lineup offered from early in the day to late in the evening, what we really recommend is going to the slick, contemporary dining room and choosing your own favorites.

 Chicago’s Chinatown is a neighborhood filled with seemingly endless pleasures.
 Located just off the Cermak-Chinatown Red Line station, it boasts block after block of restaurants and businesses.
 Numerous trips are needed just to scratch the surface of everything the area offers, which is why we’re here to help guide you to the best spots to grab a bite.
 You’ll discover cavernous dining rooms where dim sum can be enjoyed all day long, as well as dumpling specialists that provide little pillows of delight.
 Most of these places are perfect for delivery or takeout, and there are even some amazing bakeries.
 The bustling neighborhood is fully walkable, too, meaning you can hit up multiple spots in a visit.
 So spend an afternoon exploring the many sights and then refuel at one of Chinatown’s best restaurants.

 RECOMMENDED: Discover more things to do in Chicago's Chinatown